All you need to know to use make the Linux kernel support your own hardware.

 - Configure the Linux kernel.
 Guided tour of most interesting options.

-- Cross-compile the kernel.
+- Cross-compiling the kernel.
 Speed up this build.

 - Boot the kernel from the bootloader.
 Device Tree and kernel command line